by Jason C. Furtado

 However, if the SPO is in the negative phase (i.e., a stronger South Pacific subtropical high), then the southeasterly trade winds intensify, and the cold-water upwelling in the eastern tropical Pacific also increases.
 These two factors create an environment hostile for eastward expansion of the warm waters.
 Thus, the warm SST anomalies tend to remain in the central tropical Pacific.

-Putting it altogether: The SPO acts as an arbiter for where the maximum anomaly for the upcoming El Niño event will be located – i.e., the flavor of the event (7).
-That is:
+Putting it altogether: The SPO acts as an arbiter for where the maximum anomaly for the upcoming El Niño event will be located – i.e., the flavor of the event (7)

 - A strongly positive SPO during JJA means that the event will likely be a strong/EP El Niño.